blitzcode/hue-dashboard/README.md

 - All official Philips Hue lights are recognized and displayed with the appropriate graphics
 - The UI is done with vector graphics and looks crisp on retina displays
 - On-screen light status responds in real-time to changes with smooth animations and transitions
+- Server has been tested on OS X and Ubuntu, needs very little system resources to run

 ### Implementation